-This is next cuisine you need to try
+This is the next cuisine you need to try

 It starts with a wooden board in the shape of Romania's map, on which six platters are brought in, one by one.

-Each embodies the characteristic taste of one of the six regions of the country: Muntenia, Transylvania, Oltenia, Banat and Crișana, Dobrogea, and Moldavia (not to be confused with the neighboring, independent country of Moldava).
+Each embodies the characteristic taste of one of the six regions of the country: Muntenia, Transylvania, Oltenia, Banat and Crișana, Dobrogea, and Moldavia (not to be confused with the neighboring, independent country of Moldova).

 Simply called "Romania in a platter," an introduction of culinary Romania in six acts, you are dared to guess which dish goes in which region.